How to preserve your vintage car during the winter

 Be sure to clean the wheel arches and the underbody of the car.
 Spray dirt and sand with a normal nozzle.
 Do not use a high pressure hose because a strong jet of water could affect the protective layer; moreover, water can even penetrate wheel bearings and steering joints.
 After cleaning the car, make sure to dry it or, even better, drive it until it is dry.
 Take your time for this trip because a 50-kilometer route ensures that the engine and exhaust reach the right temperature to eliminate any moisture.
 In addition, the battery will also be fully charged.
 After this ride, you can safely store your car in the garage for the winter.

-4. Goalkeeper and rubber parts
+4. Doors and rubber parts

 Lubricates the door seals with vaseline or silicone grease so that they remain flexible during the winter.
 It is better not to close the doors completely, but rather to leave them slightly ajar, thus allowing the rubber parts to breathe.
 When the doors are not completely closed, ventilation is allowed and, more importantly, the door seals are prevented from sticking to the car.
 Do the same with the boot and open the windows slightly, so as to ventilate the car and make sure that the barn or garage where your car is stored is also ventilated.